Advanced lectures & Applications

 The course will introduce students to the world of radiotherapy and medical imaging making connections with particle detectors.

-Students will work in groups on a design project for a medical application.
+Students will work in groups on a design project for a medical application and present it at the end of the week.